corumj/ansible-demo/README.md

-> Due to some changes to the awx.awx module, you will need to update your
-> local copy of the collection as of 6/24/2021:
-> `ansible-galaxy collection install awx.awx --force`

-# Ansible Demo Environment
+# Ansible Demo Environment for Red Hat Open Environments
-This is to help provide a quick, single stop shop for Ansible demo's.
-Please don't use any of these playbooks in production without lots of review - they were not meant to be to a production spec.
+This is to help provide a quick, single stop shop for Ansible demo's using the new Red Hat Open Environments.
+Please don't use any of these playbooks in production without lots of review.

 This demo environment incorporates a variety of playbooks from other Git projects and is meant to be somewhat modular so it can grow with time.